piemar/lightsaber-mongodb-timeseries/README.md

 You need to manually enable hosting: https://www.mongodb.com/docs/atlas/app-services/hosting/enable-hosting/

+### Enable Single Page Application on App Services

+You need to manually enable single page application, go to hosting and then settings and configure Single Page Application and select index.html

 ### Access the application
 You can now access the application from the endpoint described, in app/hosting/config.json